Checkio-Game-Missions/checkio-empire-union-search/info/story.md

-Mortar gunlayer should find the biggest squad on the map as fast as possible.
+Mortar teams should find the biggest squad on the map as fast as possible and take them out.
-Let's train for this.